Teen vaping: Head in the clouds

-WL-WV students said raising the age to 21 didn't deter them from purchasing vape products.
+Lake Oswego students said raising the age to 21 didn't deter them from purchasing vape products.
 Seniors would purchase the products for younger students before the age was raised to 21, and if students were lucky, the occasional convenience store or smoke shop would turn their backs on IDs of underage kids.

 When a Lake Oswego High School student who spoke on the condition of anonymity started using Juul products as a freshman, he would simply get them from juniors or seniors who were already 18.
 Since Oregon no longer sells tobacco to anyone younger than 21 and Washington state's law raising the smoking age from 18 to 21 doesn't go into effect until 2020, some students decided to take quick trips to Washington to buy e-cigarettes and vape products.

 Lawmakers say the prevalence of smokeless devices like e-cigarettes and vapor pens has increased teen tobacco use and students say it's easier than ever to sneak tobacco products on campus.
 "According to a student I have spoken with our school bathrooms, for example, have become taken over by illicit Juuling," said LOSD school board chair Rob Wagner, who is also a state senator.

 That's due largely to vaporized tobacco devices that have been manufactured to be so discreet, they don't resemble cigarettes and instead look like USB data storage devices, which are widely used in academic and professional settings.
 The devices often are marketed as a less harmful alternative to cigarettes, but the products still contain nicotine.
 What's more, the products deliver flavored, often sweet-tasting vapor, making them far more palatable than traditional cigarettes to minors.